m4ha7m4/ESPStepper_MQTT_Web_Blinds/README.md

       - Added url for specific position: http://YOUR_IP/input?position=VALUE
       - Removed dad's sun position and ambient light sensor code (sorry!)

- #To Do:
+### To Do:
      - Prevent strings causing input of 0 and closing blinds when using URL and webpage form position
      - Refresh slider with button and form control.
 Does not work because webpage refreshes before movement begins.
 Would need to enable ajax refresh of slider only or delay refresh for 3-5 seconds to allow motor to complete movement
-      - Change driver library
+     - Change driver library to play with microstepping
      - Add SmartThings/Hubduino integration via ST_Anything or SmartLife